M3-org/awesome-metaverse/README.md

 - [The Spatial Web](https://www.amazon.com/Spatial-Web-connect-machines-transform/dp/0578562960/) - How web 3.0 will connect humans, machines and AI to transform the world

+## Movies

+- The Matrix
+- The Thirteenth Floor
+- Existenz
+- Free Guy
+- Tron
+- Wreck it Ralph 2
+- Ready Player One

 ## Articles and Blogs
 - [The Metaverse Primer](https://www.matthewball.vc/the-metaverse-primer) - 9 Part series from Matthew Ball